The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Conclusions

 \section{Conclusions}

-The main purpose of this paper was to develop a robust methodology to measure $j_{\rm tot}$ from the angular momentum profiles $j(<r)$ of galaxies in the low-mass regime (down to $M_\star=10^{8}\Msun$), even when one is severely limited by SNR, surface-brightness limits and/or by the spatial resolution of ground-based instruments.
+The main purpose of this paper was to develop a robust methodology to measure $j_{\rm tot}$ from the angular momentum profiles $j(<r)$ of galaxies in the low-mass regime (down to $M_\star=10^{8}\Msun$), even when one is severely limited by S/N, surface-brightness limits and/or by the spatial resolution of ground-based instruments.
 The methodology consists of a two-step process (\S~\ref{section:methodo:3D}) and is based on the fitting algorithm \galpak{} \citep{BoucheN_15a}.
-The algorithm adjusts the morphological and dynamical parameters of a 3-dimensional disc model against the IFU data directly.
+The algorithm adjusts the morphological and dynamical parameters of a 3-dimensional disk model against the IFU data directly.

-Using mock observations of SFGs taken from the TNG50 simulations \citep{NelsonD_19a,PillepichA_19a} with $M_\star=10^{8.5-10.5}\Msun$, we have shown that our 3D methodology is able to recover the angular momentum profiles of SFGs with little bias ($<5$\%) (Fig.~\ref{fig:dJ}) provided the SNR and/or surface brightness is sufficient (see~\S~\ref{section:tng50:results}).
+Using mock observations of SFGs taken from the TNG50 simulations \citep{NelsonD_19a,PillepichA_19a} with $M_\star=10^{8.5-10.5}\Msun$, we have shown that our 3D methodology is able to recover the angular momentum profiles of SFGs with little bias ($<5$\%) (Fig.~\ref{fig:dJ}) provided the S/N and/or surface brightness is sufficient (see~\S~\ref{section:tng50:results}).
 In particular, we find that we are able to estimate the $j$ profiles of low-mass SFGs down to $10^8\Msun$ with correspondingly small sizes.
-Specifically, galaxies must have SNR$_{\rm eff}\gtrsim3$, where SNR$_{\rm eff}=$SNR$_{\rm max}\,(\Re/R_{\rm psf})$ and SNR$_{\rm max}$ is the SNR in the brightest pixel, $\Re$ is the half-light radius and $R_{\rm psf}$ is the PSF radius.
+Specifically, galaxies must have S/N$_{\rm eff}\gtrsim3$, where S/N$_{\rm eff}=$S/N$_{\rm max}\,(\Re/R_{\rm psf})$ and S/N$_{\rm max}$ is the S/N in the brightest pixel, $\Re$ is the half-light radius and $R_{\rm psf}$ is the PSF radius.

-Using our 3D methodology on a sample of \Nsamp\ SFGs (selected solely from their \OII{} emission) with $M_\star>10^8\Msun$ at $0.4<z<1.5$ from the 9~arcmin$^2$ MUSE observations of \citet{BaconR_17a}, we have found the following. \\
+Using our 3D methodology on a sample of \Nsamp\ SFGs (selected solely from their \OII{} emission) with $M_\star>10^8\Msun$ at $0.4<z<1.5$ from the 9~arcmin$^2$ MUSE observations of \citet{BaconR_17a}, we have found the following: \\

-$\bullet$ Our methodology allows us to determine galaxy sizes of unresolved SFGs with down to $R_{1/2,\OII}\simeq1$ kpc or 0.2" (Fig.~\ref{fig:Re}) thanks to the built-in use of the PSF in our modelling.
-This opens a new parameter space (Fig.\ref{fig:size:redshift}b) between $1<\Re<3$ kpc (and $10^8<M_\star<10^{9.5}\Msun$) unexplored so far with IFS surveys beyond the local universe \citep[e.g.][]{BurkertA_16a,SwinbankM_17a,HarrisonC_17a}.
+$\bullet$ Our methodology allows us to determine galaxy sizes of unresolved SFGs with down to $R_{1/2,\OII}\simeq1$ kpc or 0.2" (Fig.~\ref{fig:Re}) thanks to the built-in use of the PSF in our modeling.
+This opens a new parameter space (Fig.\ref{fig:size:redshift}b) between $1<\Re<3$ kpc (and $10^8<M_\star<10^{9.5}\Msun$) unexplored so far with IFS surveys beyond the local universe \citep[e.g.,][]{BurkertA_16a,SwinbankM_17a,HarrisonC_17a}.